Link4real/CursedMod/README.md

 ## DISCLAIMER

-A lot of the ideas are from PhoenixSC
+*A lot of the ideas are from PhoenixSC

  So credits go to him!

+*Infinite Fuel is NOT infinite!

+ It will run out after around 2,147,483,647 ticks or 3.40255519026156 Years!

+(the duration hits the integer limit of minecraft!)